-This application MUST be received in the Curriculum & Instruction office two weeks (14 days) before the start of the course(s) for which assistance is sought.
+This application MUST be received in the Teaching, Learning, and Leadership office two weeks (14 business days) before starting the course(s) for which assistance is sought.
 Applications received after this time will not be approved.

 Assistance is limited to the support of six (6) credit hours within a fiscal year (i.e., July 1-June 30).